renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

 ## Why use Renegade?

-In addition to avoiding the counterparty risk that exists in centralized exchanges and OTC desks, Renegade solves many problems in current DeFi spot markets, ultimately giving you better prices and optimal execution:
+In addition to avoiding the counterparty risk that exists in centralized exchanges and OTC desks, Renegade solves many problems in current spot markets, ultimately giving you optimal execution:

+1. **Midpoint execution**.
+All trades clear at the real-time Binance midpoint price.
+There is never any spread or price impact when using Renegade.
 1. **Pre-trade privacy**.
 Before your trade is matched, no one can see any details of your order.
 Larger trades that would normally move the market when rested on an order book or detected in the mempool can now be filled